Byont-Ventures/hackathon/README.md

 ## About Byont Labs

 [Byont Labs](https://www.byont.io/) is a blockchain development studio that specializes in building decentralized applications.
 We are a team of developers, designers, and blockchain enthusiasts passionate about creating the future of the web.

-We augment existing teams with our engineering and security expertise and help our partners learn and grow.
-We enjoy operating on the edge of what's possible, eagerly looking to the latest developments in the ecosystem - from Substrate to Cosmos to the EVM.

-We spent most of our time architecting, developing, and securing web3 applications with our clients.
-We also dedicate time to researching, experimenting, and writing about the newest technology to stay up-to-date with the latest advancements in the ecosystem.
-For example, we have done deep dives into Zero Knowledge Proofs and Formal Verification.